About Brit On The Move™

 Let me tell you more about Brit On The Move™ and how this journey started!

 Growing up in England, travel was a natural thing to do for all employed.
 In some ways, it’s a right of passage that almost all families enjoy – rich and poor.
 My first international trip was to France many years ago in middle school.
 A student exchange program followed this to Germany.
 Later, my family and I took several vacations to Spain, Tunisia, and Greece.
-I particularly enjoyed my trips abroad with my cousins — some of which still stand out in my mind as classics.
+I particularly enjoyed my trips abroad with my cousins — some of which still stand out in my mind as “classics.”
 I was hooked on travel long before my relocation to the US.

 Despite being fortunate enough to have experienced travel, I came from a typical working-class family.
 No one in my family had an education beyond high school.
 No one was making a great living, and few owned their own homes.
 My family has always struggled with dependency and mental illness.
 Early on, I learned and understood what it meant to be born into a working-class family.
 My long-term options were limited.
 The search for stability seemed like the only option.
-Back then, stability meant getting married to a man in a better class than me, having children and hopefully living happily ever after.
+Back then, security meant getting married to a man in a better class than me, having children, and hopefully living happily ever after.
 All of this never appealed to me.

 The Teenage Years

 In my late teens, I went through a phase where I rebelled against everything my family tried to teach me, including rejecting a paid scholarship to a private school due to teenage pride and dating all the wrong men.
 I quit school and went on a rebellious quest to define my independence, sabotaging every ounce of normality along the way.
 I don’t regret a single moment.
-While I made mistakes and took the long road, I learned life lessons you cannot buy which ended up setting me up for success in personal and professional aspects in the long run.
+While I made mistakes and took the long road, I learned life lessons you cannot buy, which ended up setting me up for success in personal and professional aspects in the long run.

 Fast Forward to Adult Me